BlueQuartzSoftware/SimulationIO/Documentation/SimulationIOFilters/Export3dSolidMesh.md

 ##### TetGen #####
 Tetgen creates the volume mesh using the surface mesh created by the **Quick Surface Mesh** filter.
 It also needs the centroids of features which can be calculated using the "Find Feature Centroid" filter.
 The quality of the mesh can be controlled using the options available in the filter.
 The mesh files created by this filter are saved in the directory mentioned in the "Path" field.
 Tetgen creates a tetrahedral mesh and all the mesh related data is saved in a newly created **Data Container**.

+Tetgen can also be used to create a finite element mesh with holes.
+User needs to specify the phaseID that corresponds to holes.

 ##### Netgen #####
 Netgen is used to create a volume mesh from STL files of individual grains.
 All the STL files should be present in the directory mentioned in the "Path" field.
 "STL File Prefix" should be the same that was used for creating the STL files.
 First, volume mesh of each **feature** is created, followed by merging of individual meshes.
 File names of individual mesh files is STLFilePrefixFeature_#.vol and the file name of the merged mesh is STLFilePrefixMergedMesh.vol.
 All the mesh files are present in the directory mentioned in "Path" Field.
 User has the option of chosing the mesh quality from very coarse, coarse, moderate, fine, and very fine.